Skip to main content

 Approach #1 - Don't track stock in accounting

 If you're not required by your local accounting principles and rules, we suggest you don't keep track of stock levels in accounting at all.
-Only use Katana for tracking and managing stock levels for products and materials.
+Simply use Katana for tracking and managing stock levels for products and materials.

 Pros